dgray001/gray_online/PLANS.md

  z: Attack order => can win

  - Can select all units in zone / space
- - Proper updates dialog for fiddlesticks and euchre
  - Can launch games with AI (all games must handle)
- - Timed turns (or not) and can pause game if timed
- - AI takes over when player AFK
- - Can resign from game => AI takes over
  - Player's cards can automatically resize => listener on game div resize
    - fullscreen mode need to recalc card horizontal line
- - Can chat with individual players
- - Loaders for client requests in lobby: room-create, room-join, room-leave, room-rename

 v0.8: Advanced Risq
  - Can save games if everyone logged in and all players agree
  - Can launch a saved game if logged in
  - Risq is fully playable with custom settings
- - Upgraded chatbox => emoji selector, taunts, message id, turn off emoticon converter
- - Upgrade frontend animations for all games (add sound effects)

- - Setup db in prod and dev
- - Can create profile / login
  - Reporting => admin login can access admin page to see reports, etc.
  - Can report bugs / email admin / etc.
  - Advanced risq mechanics